satrix321/homebrew-creator/README.md

 ## Description

-A simple web-based tool for creating homebrews.
+A simple web-based tool for creating homebrews using markdown.

+To avoid any display problems you should use Chrome browser, otherwise some things may not display correctly and printing won't work.

 ## Live preview